anmolsagarwal/cs6332-assignment-1/README.md

 implement different ways to link or load library functions by carrying out different parts of assignments.

+## Prerequisites
+This assignment requires access to a machine that has a Linux Operating System.
+This assignment is run on the Linux terminal command line interface.

 ## Part 0 (0 point - warmup)

 This part implements a single source version of memsets testcode.
-Run the following command to see it running.
+Run the following command to see it running:

 ```sh
 $ make part0